[Updated] Appalachian Trail Open in South, Hikers Return

-The National Park Service on Tuesday reopened sections of the Appalachian Trail in North Carolina and Virginia that had been closed since last week.
+The National Park Service on Sept.
+18 reopened sections of the Appalachian Trail in North Carolina and Virginia that had been closed for nearly a week.
 Access into certain areas of the backcountry could still be affected by flooding or downed trees.

-Hikers heeded warnings last week to get off the trail, while hostels opened their doors for shelter and trail angels offered rides to safety.
+As the hurricane gathered strength in early September, hikers heeded warnings to get off the trail before the storm passed, while hostels opened their doors for shelter and trail angels offered rides to safety.

 Florence, once a powerful Category 4 hurricane, weakened to a tropical depression as it pounded the North and South Carolina coasts with wind and rain.

-The Appalachian Trail Conservancy advised hikers to continue monitoring conditions after the hurricane passes.
+The Appalachian Trail Conservancy advised hikers to continue monitoring conditions in the wake of the storm.

 “It is, given the circumstances, a good situation to find ourselves in.
 An affordable, comfortable hostel filled with hikers to commiserate with.”

-Alexa Tubbs, a SOBO in Pennsylvania, described in her Trek blog the precautions she was taking in the face of the approaching storm.
+Alexa Tubbs, a SOBO in Pennsylvania, described in her Trek blog the precautions she took in the face of the approaching storm.

 “The idea is get to Duncannon before Friday when Hurricane Florence makes landfall and wait out the rest of the storm over the weekend with my trail family,” she said.

-And hostels, in postings on Facebook AT trail groups, are offering shelter to hikers on the AT in the South.
+And hostels, in postings on Facebook AT trail groups, offered shelter to hikers on the AT in the South.

 “Stay safe out there friends.
 If you’re in the northern part of Shenandoah and need some help… we will for sure do what we can.
 Wonderland Hiker Refuge… Pm me if you need anything,” Lyric Underwood of Wonderland, ten miles north of Shenandoah National Park, posted on Facebook.

-At Top of Georgia Hostel in northeast Georgia, Robert Gabrielsen said section hikers have cut their trips short and headed home.
-The hostel is in the projected path of the storm.
+At Top of Georgia Hostel in northeast Georgia, Robert Gabrielsen said section hikers cut their trips short and headed home.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!